ziyangzhou2000/YangChou/README.md

 # Hello, I'm Ziyang Zhou! 👋

 ## About Me
-I'm based in Manchester, UK.
+I'm based in Manchester UK.
 I have a passion for coding and technology, and I enjoy working with Java, Python and C++.

 ## Find Me Online
 - **Email:** jasonzhouzzy@gmail.com